ntodorovic96/genomics-mRNA-project/README.md

 Following the filtering down of candidates based on a combination of p-score and fold change criteria, 13 DEGs were identified in thiamine-absent conditions.
 Interestingly, all 13 of these DEGs were upregulated in thiamine-absent conditions, indicated by the the positive log-fold change values.

 # Gene Ontology Analysis
+To identify the physiological role of the identified DEGs, the locus tags of each candidate were pulled from the R output table and used to parse